VivekPorush/Comparator/README.md

 General Usage Notes
 =====================
 	- This particular version is specified for LTSpice/HSPICE.

 	- Max threads are limited to 4 in LTSPice, thus limiting performance & extended simulation times.

-	- This file however is a simple comparator analysis and does not require much processing.
+	- This spice file is a simple comparator analysis and does not require much processing.

 =============
 Introduction